Community Development Internship in Ecuador

 Inclusions

-- Accommodation in a shared house.
-You will share your room with 2-3 people.
-If you are interested in a single room, please contact us for availability and prices
+• Accommodation in shared room (up to 4 pax).
+If you are interested in a single room, please contact us for availability and prices.

 Exclusions